Know Your Rights

 Finances: Benefits and Debt

-Struggling with mental health can mean managing money is more difficult, which in turn makes mental health worse.
-If you are having problems with debt, overdue bills and payments, or need help with benefits, there are several places who can help you, and let you know what your rights and options are.
+If you are facing difficulties relating toh debt, outstanding bills and payments, or need help with applying for benefits, there are several places who can help you, and let you know what your rights and options are.

 Citizens advice: call 0800 144 8848 or visit www.citizensadvice.org.uk.
 They offer free, confidential advice on your rights, housing, finances, legal issues and more.